-Piraeus, the port city of Athens, became a Mediterranean naval powerhouse during the 5th century BC and remained a major ...
+Piraeus, the port city of Athens became a Mediterranean naval powerhouse during the 5th Century BCE and remained a major ...
 More

 Archaeological Museum of Piraeus

-Piraeus, the port city of Athens, became a Mediterranean naval powerhouse during the 5th century BC and remained a major commercial center until its destruction by the Romans.
-Traces of the city's prosperity are exhibited at the archaeological museum near the Zea Harbour.
-The museum's collection contains statues, grave monuments, reliefs, and pottery, mainly from the 5th and 4th century BC.
+Piraeus, the port city of Athens became a Mediterranean naval powerhouse during the 5th Century BCE and remained a major commercial center until its destruction by the Romans.
+Traces of the city's prosperity are exhibited at the archaeological museum near the Zea Harbor.
+The museum's collection contains statues, grave monuments, reliefs and pottery, mainly from the 5th and 4th Century BCE.
 Right next to the museum are the ruins of an ancient theater.

 This museum displays the historic development of Peru through a collection of archaeological finds.
 More than 100,000 pieces from pre

 Hispanic Peruvian cultures are arranged chronologically and didactically, highlighting ceramics, metals, weavings, funeral offerings and figures carved in stone. ...